 Law

-This CAS is a unique programme organised by the Art-Law Centre of the University of Geneva aiming at developing awareness and high-level understanding of the substantive themes of international cultural heritage law through a modern and dynamic problem-based learning method.
+This unique training programme is offered by the Art-Law Centre of the University of Geneva.
+It aims to develop awareness and high-level understanding of the substantive themes of international cultural heritage law through a modern and dynamic problem-based learning method.

 Information